gwenjo/MS3-asian-flavours/README.md

 ## **Credits**
 - **Content and Media**

-I want to reiterate that THIS PROJECT IS FOR EDUCATION USE ONLY.
+I want to reiterate that THIS PROJECT IS FOR EDUCATION USE ONLY.<br />

+Content

 I have used different websites for different recipes.
 The content and images used in this site were obtained from links below:

-Content

--   The content of the index.html page is written by me.
+The content of the index.html page is written by me.

-Used websites and images
+Used websites and images:

 [Char Siu Recipe](https://thewoksoflife.com/chinese-bbq-pork-cha-siu/)